oracle/weblogic-kubernetes-operator/site/server-lifecycle.md

 ```

 #### Shut Down A Cluster
-To shut down a cluster, add it to the domain resource and set its "serverStartPolicy" to "NEVER"
+To shut down a cluster (i.e. take it out of service), add it to the domain resource and set its "serverStartPolicy" to "NEVER".
 ```
    domain:
      spec: